30 Apr 2019

 Mice and rodents can crawl into the holes of exhaust and air intakes and can cause some major damage to the electrical system and their carcass can block pipes and passages.

-Keep the tyres well inflated.
+Keep the tires well inflated.
 This reduces the area of contact with the ground and prevents cracking and degradation of the tire rubber.

 Keep it Clean